-Here $\mathbb{D}(G)(D)$ denotes the evaluation of the (contravariant, crystalline) Dieudonn\'e crystal of $G$ on the PD-thickening $D\to R$. \end{lemma} \begin{proof} Assume that $H$ is a finite flat group scheme over $R$.
-Then $H$ is syntomic over $R$.
+Here $\mathbb{D}(G)(D)$ denotes the evaluation of the (contravariant, crystalline) Dieudonn\'e crystal of $G$ on the PD-thickening $D\to R$. \end{lemma} \begin{proof} Let $\mathcal{C}$ be the category of schemes over $R$, which are $p$-completely syntomic over $R$.
 For each scheme $H\in \mathcal{C}$ there is a canonical isomorphism in the $\infty$-category $\mathcal{D}(\Z)$